MatthewK84/LinkedIn-Learning-Journey/MWIR_Super_Resolution_Mathematical_Recovery_Handout.md

 **Learned Prior (Deep Network):**
 $$R_{learned}(x) = \|x - f_\theta(x)\|^2$$

-Where $f_\theta$ is a denoising neural network trained on representative imagery.
-Deep learning approaches (e.g., SRGAN, EDSR adapted for MWIR) can capture complex image statistics but require training data and may hallucinate details not present in the input.
+Where $f_\theta$ is a denoising neural network trained on representative imagery, deep learning approaches (e.g., SRGAN, EDSR adapted for MWIR) can capture complex image statistics but require training data and may hallucinate details not present in the input.
 For safety-critical applications, classical methods with understood failure modes may be preferred.

 ### 7.4 Iterative Solution